domenut/odin2_PrgChangeByMidi/README_This_Fork.txt

 Current caveats:
     1) Bank/Category/Patch names MUST start with number followed by an underscore for this to work.

-   eg: 1_ *        - [midi cc 0 , value 64] selects this soundbank.
-(64 - 63 = 1_)
+   eg: 3_ *        - [midi cc 0 , value 3] selects this soundbank.
+(Starts in bank named: "0_*")
-        1_ *       - [midi cc 0 , value 1 ] selects this category.
-(IN SELECTED SOUNDBANK!)
+        0_ *       - [midi cc 0 , value 0 ] selects this category.
+(IN SELECTED SOUNDBANK!, Starts in category: "0_*")
           6_ *     - [midi program change value: 6]  selects this patch.
 (IN SELECTED CATEGORY!)
-DO NOT SEND ZERO VALUE, only 1 to 127

-    2) Although it works, when gui is showing and reflecting changes, the parameters are being changed twice. ( need to go deeper to fix )
+    2) Although it works, when gui is showing and reflecting changes, the parameters are being changed twice.
+            ( need to go deeper to fix )
                 This problem goes away when running headless in carla.

     3) I had to add: #include <utility>
         to top of file: ./libs/JUCELV2/modules/juce_gui_basics/windows/juce_ComponentPeer.h